paxcodes/grocery_api/README.md

 The [setup instructions](#setup) assumes you already have the following:

-- Python 3.8 (3.9 works, too)
 - Git
+- Python 3.8 (if you have an existing installation of 3.9, that works too)
-- A code editor (I'll be using VS Code but use whatever most convenient for you)
+- The code editor you are most comfortable using

 ## Setup<sup>[1](#myfootnote1)</sup>